 The Artisan Market place is a venue for local, provincial and national crafts-persons and artisans who create their own hand-made items.
 NO REFUNDS, Absolutely No Imports Allowed.
 We have the right to inspect your items and ask you to leave if you bring in imported items.

-Artisan booths will set up Friday, August 14th at 8:30 am, all vehicles will have to unload, and move your vehicles by noon.
+Artisan booths will set up Friday, August 14th at 8:30 am, all vehicles will have to unload and move vehicles by noon.

 If you require camping please add to your application, camping sells out quickly.

-ROOTSandBLUES assists with increasing the selected community non-profit’s profiles and publicizing their mission statements by providing booth space at the festival and a profile in the official festival program.
+ROOTSandBLUES assists with increasing the selected community non-profit’s profile and publicizing their mission statements by providing booth space at the festival and a profile in the official festival program.

 Non-profit booth applicants will be juried, whether returning and new.